tlkvstepan/mc-cnn-ws/README.md

 *4. Implement cost that maximize difference between first and second maximums *5.
 Implement net that efficiently combine two cost computation *6.
-Implement alternative testing and get results for learned net (several error thresholds)
+Implement alternative testing and get results for learned net (several error thresholds) *7.
+Implement and test contrastive net with dynamic programing only *8.
+Implement contrastive net with mil

-7. Implement and test contrastive net with dynamic programing only
+*9. Implement mil dprog

-8. Implement contrastive net with mil
+-- 21.09

-8. Equi-performance curve
+1. black on white for distance matrix
-9. Tune stereo paremeters for our descriptor (1000 random samples)
+1. make test net function
-10. Compare against mc-cnn on stereo
+2. test set is 2 epipolar lines (use all points with known gt)
-11. Test how both costs behave on their own.
+3. draw actual epipolar line profile (or points)
-12. Try to combine them with MIL objective.
+4. make compare net matlab function
-13. Use all training data for KITTI
+5. make visualize train matlab function
-14. Make validation and test set to tune parameters (such as early stopping)
+6. prepare for experiments with middlebury dataset
-15. Set up experiment for Middlebury, Stretcha datasets
+7. tune stereo pipeline with best of our nets (1000 random parameters samples)
-16. Modify optim logger
+8. compare best of our net with supervised
-17. Use cmd parameter logger
+9. make equi-performance curve on our test set (for best of our nets and supervised)

 % ideas
 0. oversharpening of maximum. since ground truth is not precise some positives might be cosidered as negatives maybe our algorithm does better than ground truth?